-- 1. TOTAL PAGES SCHEDULE A(J)1: After you have completed Schedule A(J)1, count the total number of pages.
+- 1. TOTAL PAGES SCHEDULE A1: After you have completed Schedule A1, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter the committee's full name. - 3.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-DATE: Enter the date you accepted the contribution.
+FILER ID: See the instructions for Cover Sheet, page 1, section 1. - 4.
+DATE: Enter the date the committee accepted the contribution.

 Accepting a contribution is different from receiving a contribution.
-You accept a contribution when you decide to accept it rather than reject it.
-This may or may not be the same day that you receive the contribution. - 5.
-FULL NAME OF CONTRIBUTOR: Enter the full name of the contributor.
-If the contributor is an individual, enter the full first and last name, and suffix (Jr., III, etc.) if applicable.
-If the contributor is an entity, enter the full name of the entity.
+The committee accepts a contribution when the determination is made to accept it rather than reject it.
+This may or may not be the same day that the committee receives the contribution.